 There's a whole lot of reasons.

-Uh and in those polls, you don't find too many Democrats who are saying Bush is doing a great job.
+And in those polls, you don't find too many Democrats who are saying Bush is doing a great job.

-Uh listening to this program is not like voting for me to lead them.
+Listening to this program is not like voting for me to lead them.

 This is an entertainment enterprise to them or an informative enterprise or educational or whatever.

-So to compare, you know, how talk radio may be doing or Fox News with how the president's doing, uh there are too many variables there, and you cannot assume that approval of one equals approval of the other.
+So to compare, you know, how talk radio may be doing or Fox News with how the president's doing, there are too many variables there, and you cannot assume that approval of one equals approval of the other.

-Uh it it just it doesn't it doesn't work that way.
+It just, it doesn't work that way.

 Let me see if I can state this as clearly as I understand it when I think it.